TheOneandOnlyRiVin/CSUN_CIT210/Lab Assigments/Lab Assignment 2.md

 ## Prerequesites

 In order to complete this lab, you will need to have pre-configured a Linux and Windows Server VM.
+These instructions are written with the assumption that you have the same Windows Server & Linux machines you used for the last lab.

 ## Task 1: Explore Linux Commands